 What types of tests does Westmed have for COVID-19?

 We currently have a “molecular test” for anyone who has new symptoms that might suggest COVID-19.
 As a reminder, these symptoms include fever, chills (including “shaking” chills), cough, difficulty breathing (or shortness of breath), headache, unexplained muscle aches, sore throat, or loss of smell or taste.
 This molecular test involves entry of a swab into your nose, and requires an appointment with our Urgent Care Center, or with your primary care provider.
 A positive test means that you have COVID-19, and will likely have some immunity after you have recovered.
-Note: the molecular test is NOT an antibody test, and may confirm that you have an active case of COVID-19.
+Westmed also offers an Antibody test, and you can learn more about booking a visit with your PCP to schedule an antibody test here.

 What is Antibody testing?

 With an antibody test, we are testing to see if your body has made antibodies specific for SARS Co-V2, the virus that causes COVID-19.
 It’s important that the test is specific for these antibodies, and not antibodies you may have to other coronaviruses (which typically cause the common cold).
 If you’re using a test that’s not specific enough, a positive result won’t tell you whether you’re immune to SARS coV-2, or a more benign coronavirus.

 Why is antibody testing so important to “reopen” the country?

 The ultimate goal is to have an antibody test that tells you with certainty that you have lasting immunity, and would not get re-infected if you were exposed to the virus a second, third, or fourth time.
 Once we have testing on this level, we can more accurately measure at what point we have enough immunity to relax social distancing.
 This is called “herd immunity”.
 We are likely many months from that point.